ateska/ramona/docs/manual/config.rst

   *Type*: boolean
     - "1", "yes", "true", or "on" for enabling creation of own process group
-    - "0", no", "false", and "off" for disabling creation of own process group
+    - "0", "no", "false", and "off" for disabling creation of own process group

   *Default*: ``yes``